Scottapotamas/typec-charger/README.md

 Where practical, x/y/z dimensions should be minimised for tight form factor.
 The device's enclosure should not exceed 50C at steadystate for a 'full load'.
 The device should not emit any audible noice (coil whine etc) which can be heard in a quite space (<25dB?)
+The product should aim to meet applicable EMC standards (class 2, non-intentional radiator), use spec analyser at work to validate.

 Manufacturing cost of assembled PCB is less than $60USD.
 Manufacturing cost of enclosure less than $20USD.
 Manufacturing cost of packaging (box, manual, etc) less than $5USD.
+Ideally the PCB only requires single sided placement Ideally the PCB uses no more than 4 layers

+# To Do and Misc Thoughts

+Use a wide input range DC-DC regulator